-How to Block Print on Paper — Easy Step-by-Step Guide
+How to Create Beautiful Block Prints on Paper — Easy Step-by-Step Guide

-Discover the joy of block printing on paper!
-This fun, screen-free activity lets you create beautiful, custom designs with simple tools and materials.
+Discover the art of block printing on paper!
+This screen-free activity allows families to create custom designs and artwork using simple tools and paint.
+It's a wonderfully tactile and rewarding craft that brings a touch of handmade charm to any project.

 Quick answer

-To make block prints on paper, you need carving tools, linoleum blocks, ink, and paper, taking about 60 minutes.
-Start by carving your design.
-This beginner-friendly activity has 10 steps and is perfect for families and kids aged 6+.
+To make block prints on paper, you need carving tools, linoleum blocks, ink, and paper, taking about 60 minutes for a single print.
+Start by carving your design into the linoleum block.
+This beginner-friendly activity has 10 core steps and is perfect for families with children aged 8+, offering a screen-free creative outlet.

 What you need